Real Life Stories

 Enabling student empowerment by offering students access to a personalized and inquiry-based education is a hallmark of the liberal education model.
 When students are invited to share their academic work with the local and global community, it helps them to devote the requisite energy, passion and creativity to their efforts, which promotes accelerated learning.
 Technology can be used to support the liberal education model and, further, can provide tools to teach more effectively and enhance curricula.
 Using Web 2.0 tools has allowed my students to bridge academic and non-academic interests, to connect to global partners and collaborators and to engage with online media in real-time.

-Outdated industrial models of education bely student individuality and deny the educator and student the ability to build general competencies which are less easily quantified, such as critical thinking and communication skills, cultural awareness and understanding, and the ability to work within multidisciplinary contexts.
-While past industrial models sought more quantifiable and uniform results, I think most modern educators would agree that the outputs in this model are far less valuable, and I would argue that they inadequately prepare learners for the adaptability, creativity and mobility required to meet the demands of the modern knowledge-based economy and the media literacy required for global citizenship.
+Industrial models of education bely student individuality and deny the educator and student the ability to build general competencies which are less easily quantified, such as critical thinking and communication skills, cultural awareness and understanding, and the ability to work within multidisciplinary contexts.
+Further, industrial models inadequately prepare learners for the adaptability, creativity and mobility required to meet the demands of the modern knowledge-based economy and the media literacy required for global citizenship.